Joint Safeguarding Event for Faith Group Leaders

 Following on from the successful Safeguarding Event for Norfolk and Suffolk Faith Group Leaders in 2018, we are again planning a joint event with Norfolk LSCB but this time we'll also be joined by Norfolk and Suffolk Safeguarding Adults Boards.

 The event is taking place on Thursday 4th July at Park Hotel, Diss.

-A planning meeting took place on 11th March with some key members of the Faith community to discuss the programme and look at the learning from last year's event and more details will follow shortly.
+A planning meeting took place on 11th March with some key members of the Faith community to discuss the programme and look at the learning from last year's event.

 Suffolk Neglect Conference